CodingItWrong/reactnativetesting.io/docs/ci.md

 A few popular CI services that some have had success with React Native include:

 - [GitHub Actions](https://github.com/features/actions) - macOS builds are available on the free tier.
-- [CircleCI](https://circleci.com) - To get macOS builds for E2E tests, a paid plan is required.
+- [CircleCI](https://circleci.com) - macOS builds are available on the free tier.

 <Chat />